oa-333/elog/README.md

 The ELog (Error Log) library is a simple, lightweight, yet robust, high-performant and feature-rich C++ logging library.
 The library was designed such that it can be extended for a broad range of use cases, and it supports a wide range of options for configuration from file or connection string (see examples below).

+The project is still in pre-Beta phase, and more is expected to come.

 ## Basic Examples

 Simple [logging macros](#logging-macros):